Specialist support for ADHD and addiction across work, life, and recovery

 Combined

-Video sessions plus two half day workplace visits for deeper insight into how your environment shapes the way you work and feel.£6,995
+Video sessions plus two half day workplace/home visits for deeper insight into how your environment shapes the way you work and feel.£6,995

 Both run over 12 weeks.